Tutorial

 EXPLAIN (ANALYZE, BUFFERS, FORMAT JSON) SELECT ...;

 produces a structured document that can be diffed, stored, or visualized.
 The website explain.depesz.com takes any text-format output and turns it into a highlighted tree that makes node timing easy to spot.
-For team review of a hot query plan, paste the JSON there and share the link.
+For team review of a hot query plan, paste the output there and share the link.

 Closing note

 Most performance problems come from a wrong plan on one query.
 EXPLAIN shows you the plan.
 EXPLAIN ANALYZE shows you whether the plan behaved.
 EXPLAIN ANALYZE BUFFERS shows you the real cost that behavior paid.
 If a query is slow, the first command to run is EXPLAIN (ANALYZE, BUFFERS), not EXPLAIN.
 The extra information is free once you are already paying the execution cost of the query.
+If you would rather not chase these plans by hand, Datapace is the context layer and security gateway that lets an AI agent run them safely on production, with your DBAs in control.
+Or book a call to see it on your stack.

 Frequently asked questions